normanrink/fastfi/README.md

 FastFI is a plug-in for [Intel's Pin Tool](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) which implements fault injection into a running program.
 FastFI is derived from the [BFI bit-flip injector](https://bitbucket.org/db7/bfi), and so is this readme file.
 Please also refer to BFI's documentation.
-The key motivation of developing FastFI was to improve the runtime of fault-injection experiments while retaining fine-grain control over injected fault.
+The key motivation of developing FastFI was to improve the runtime of fault-injection experiments while retaining fine-grain control over injected faults.

 ## Getting started

 To build the FastFI plug-in, simply run `make` in the source directory.
-The `make` command requires that the environment variable `PIN_ROOT` be set to the directory where the Pin Tool's executable lives.
+The `make` command requires that the environment variable `PIN_ROOT` be set to the directory where Pin's executable lives.
-After successfully building the plug-in, the Pin Tool can be run as follows:
+After successfully building the plug-in, Pin can be run as follows:

   `pin -t fastfi.so [options] -- test_program`

 When the list of `[options]` is empty, the plug-in will not do anything.
 Most importantly, no faults will be injected.
-The above command will simply produce a short log on the terminal.
+Without any options the above command will simply produce a short log on the terminal.
 This behaviour is inherited from BFI.